Lay Bet Calculator

 How do I calculate my profit on a lay bet?
 If your selection loses, you profit the lay stake minus commission.
 If it wins, you lose the liability amount.
 Use a lay bet calculator to account for commission automatically.
 For example: laying £10 at 3.0 odds means £20 liability.
 If it loses, you make £10 minus 5% commission = £9.50 profit.
 If it wins, you lose £20.

 Which betting exchange should I use for lay betting?
-Betfair has the highest liquidity and largest market, but charges 5% commission.
-Smarkets charges only 2% commission, making it ideal for high-volume traders.
-Betdaq is a solid middle option with moderate liquidity and 5% commission.
-For beginners, Betfair is recommended due to reliability and depth.
-For experienced traders, Smarkets or Betdaq offer better commission rates.
+The largest exchange has the highest liquidity and deepest market, but typically charges 5% commission.
+Other exchanges charge as little as 1.5-2%, making them ideal for high-volume traders.
+For beginners, a high-liquidity exchange is recommended due to reliability and depth.
+For experienced traders, lower-commission exchanges offer better long-term value.

 How do I avoid common lay betting mistakes?
 The most common mistakes are: (1) forgetting to account for commission, (2) miscalculating liability, (3) betting too large relative to your bankroll, (4) laying at odds that are too high, (5) failing to hedge positions, and (6) trading emotionally after losses.
 Use a lay bet calculator, maintain detailed records, follow strict position sizing rules, and never trade when emotional.